-From the snowy Mont Blanc mountains, to the sparkling seas of the Mediterranean, the awe-inspiring diversity of French landscape is sure inspire and impress you.
+From the snowy Mont Blanc massif, to the sparkling seas of the Mediterranean, the awe-inspiring diversity of French landscape is sure to inspire and impress you.

-Probably France’s best known hike, the Tour De Mont Blanc is a classic 110-mile hike that circles the Alpine peak of Mont Blanc, the highest peak in Europe.
-This hike is one of the longer French hikes you can choose to do, and you will briefly cross borders into Italy and Switzerland along the way.
+Probably France’s best known hike, the Tour du Mont Blanc is a classic 110-mile hike that circles the Alpine peak of Mont Blanc, the highest peak in Europe.
+This hike is one of the longer French hikes you can choose to do, and you will briefly cross borders into Italy (see Italy hikes) and Switzerland (See Switzerland hikes) along the way.

-The full Mount Blanc is a beautiful scenic route, but with over 10 km of accents and descents along the way, it can be a challenging hike.
+The full Tour du Mount Blanc is a beautiful scenic route, but with over 10 km of accents and descents along the way, it can be a challenging hike.

 However, if you don’t fancy conquering the whole strenuous hike it is possible to break the route into smaller sections according to your preference.
 You can also use public transport and lifts to speed up or shorten your hike.